-When it comes to the NHL, drafting star players is easy.
+When it comes to the NHL entry draft, selecting star players is easy.
 When you get the first overall pick and have the chance to draft guys like Sidney Crosby, Alex Ovechkin, and Mike Modano, it’s usually a doubt-free decision.

 Of course, there are the busts like Alexandre Daigle in 1993 or Patrik Stefan in 1999, but for the most part, teams are quite confident in their early picks.
 Heck, teams often pick great players throughout the first three rounds of the draft.

 But it’s those late picks – the guys that are chosen in the sixth and seventh rounds – that often make a difference in a team’s lineup.
 For years, the Detroit Red Wings have specialized in late-round drafting – taking players like Pavel Datsyuk and Henrik Zetterberg late in their respective years.
 But here’s a look at some of the best picks in the last 10 years that have been drafted in the fourth round or later.

 2011 NHL Entry Draft (St. Paul, Minnesota)

 In 2011, the draft was remembered for the Oilers’ jump to first overall where they drafted Burnaby-native Ryan Nugent-Hopkins.
 But it was in the later rounds, that two teams with bright futures already, added to their prospect pool.

 In the fifth round, among players that have yet to make appearances in the big leagues, the Chicago Blackhawks drafted Andrew Shaw with the 139th overall pick.
 A team that was coming off three straight playoff appearances, including a Stanley Cup win in 39-10, the Hawks already had a good core in place.